Gantry (Cartesian) Robot Market is Expected to Reach US$ 23,384.4 Mn by 2026

 In terms of end-use industry, the electrical and electronics segment is anticipated to constitute a dominant share in 2018.
 The segment is expected to be driven by factors such as the rising demand and production of integrated chips and electronic components.
 Gantry robots can be used for assembly, packaging, unitizing, sorting, scanning, and tray loading/unloading applications in production facilities.
 Additionally, the penetration of gantry/cartesian robots is increasing with the growing automotive manufacturing industry.

 In terms of geography, the global gantry/cartesian robot market has been classified into North America, Europe, Asia Pacific, Middle East &Africa, and South America.
 Asia Pacific is anticipated to hold a significant share of the market over the forecast period followed by Europe and North America.
-Further, the market in Asia Pacific is anticipated to grow at a significant pace in the near future due to emerging countries such as India, China, and South Korea.ype or Copy and Paste Your text here, Only 30,000 characters are allowed
+Further, the market in Asia Pacific is anticipated to grow at a significant pace in the near future due to emerging countries such as India, China, and South Korea